VincentGranville/Machine-Learning/README.md

-The following material is currently available:
+The following material is currently available in the relevant sub-folders:

 <b>Python code</b>: